AbdullahAli/node-stream-to-mongo-db/README.md

     **[ REQUIRED - String ]**

-    the collection to stream to
+    The collection to stream to

     eg: `myCollection`